 The Board of School Trustees of the Greenfield-Central Community School Corporation recognizes the health risks and dangers associated with the use of unlawful drugs and/or alcohol.
 Drug and alcohol abuse in the school is a threat to the safety and health of students, faculty, and staff.
 It jeopardizes the efficiency and the quality of our educational programs.
-The risks associated with such abuse may include the possibility of impaired judgment, diminished capacity, deterioration of the organs of the body, addiction, and conditions that substantially inhibit students from performing to their fullest natural ability.
+The risks associated with such abuse may include the possibility of impaired judgment, diminished capacity, and deterioration of the organs of the body, addiction, and conditions that substantially inhibit students from performing to their fullest natural ability.

 The extra-curricular and athletic activity programs of Greenfield-Central CSC are an integral part of the school system and the community.
 The recognized value of extra-curricular participation to a student's personal development has given these activities a high priority in the total school program.
-The Board of School Trustees encourages all students to participate in extra-curricular programs of the school, but it believes the opportunity for such participation is not an absolute right.
+The Board of School Trustees encourages all students to participate in extracurricular programs of the school, but it believes the opportunity for such participation is not an absolute right.
 This participation is a privilege offered to students who meet both the scholastic and the physical conditions of eligibility.
 One such condition shall be agreement by the student to submit to testing for the use of drugs, alcohol, and tobacco products, if selected, in accordance with the testing program.

-The program will be applied to all junior and senior high school students (7-12), male and female, who participate in extra-curricular activities and athletics.
-It also includes any student, who wishes to obtain a parking permit to drive and park on Greenfield-Central CSC property.
+The program will be applied to all junior and senior high school students (7-12), who participate in extracurricular activities and athletics.
 A verified "positive" test result shall be considered a violation of this Random Student Drug and Alcohol Testing program.

 This program will not affect the policies, practices, or rights of the School Corporation in dealing with drug and/or alcohol possession or use where reasonable suspicion is obtained by means other than random sampling for the extra-curricular activities provided herein.
-Greenfield-Central CSC also reserves the right to request from the parent/guardian permission to test any student, who exhibits negative behavior or indications of drug and/or alcohol usage.
+Greenfield-Central CSC also reserves the right to request from the parent/guardian permission to test any student who exhibits negative behavior or indications of drug and/or alcohol usage.